Fears of ‘chaotic’ rescue as Afghan quake kills at least 1,000

 At least 1,000 people killed in powerful earthquake and officials expect death toll to rise

-Aid efforts in response to a huge earthquake in Afghanistan that killed at least 1,000 people could become “chaotic” because of the lack of formal government under the Taliban regime, it is feared.
+Aid efforts in response to a huge earthquake in Afghanistan that killed at least 1,000 people could become “chaotic” because of the lack of formal government under the Taliban, it is feared.

 Houses were reduced to rubble and bodies swathed in blankets lay on the ground after the magnitude 6.1 earthquake rocked Paktika province on Wednesday.